KimMathew/COMPROG_PROJECT/README.md

     <p align = "justify"> A regular account user will have access to all the functions provided by the system, which includes the liabilities checker, announcement tab, and attendance checker. </p>

 - :ticket: Administrator Account
-    <p align = "justify"> As an administrator, alongside with the other functions available to regular accounts, it will include three more additional functions.
-The first one is the ability to post any information into the announcement tab and it is followed by the ability to change the password verification.
-The third and last function is the ability to add/remove liabilities inside the liabilities checker. </p>
+    <p align = "justify"> As an administrator, in addition to the functions available to regular accounts, three additional functions will be provided.
+The first is the ability to post any information on the announcement tab, followed by the ability to modify the password verification.
+The third and final function is the ability to add or remove liabilities in the liabilities checker. </p>

 ***